 Urick produces high-quality ductile iron farm equipment parts for the agricultural equipment industry.
 Ductile iron castings are perfectly matched to withstand the relentless wear-and-tear of modern agricultural operations, maximizing the useful lifespan of agricultural equipment.
 That's peace of mind American farms can grow with as they continue to feed the world.

-Ductile iron bends before it breaks, withstanding the enormous pressures exerted by heavy machinery used in everyday farming operations like plowing, planting, and harvesting.
+Ductile iron bends before it breaks, withstanding the enormous pressures exerted by heavy machinery used in plowing, planting, and harvesting.

 Ductile iron castings — especially austempered ductile iron castings — offer similar or equivalent strength and hardness to steel, with greatly reduced final machining costs.